Arsnael/james-project/src/adr/0018-jmap-new-specs.md

 We should ensure no changes is done to `jmap-draft` while implementing the new `jmap` one.

+It's worth mentioning as well that we took the decision of writing this new implementation using `Scala`.

 ## Consequences

 * Each feature implemented will respect the final specifications of JMAP
-* Getting missing features that are necessary to deliver a better mailing experience with James, like push, query changes, email submission and threads
+* Getting missing features that are necessary to deliver a better mailing experience with James, like push, query changes and threads
 * Separating the current implementation from the new one will allow existing `jmap-draft` clients to smoothly transition to `jmap`, then trigger the classic "deprecation-then-removal" process.

 ## References